Ahilyabai Holkar: Legacy

+300th Birth Anniversary Celebrations

+On May 31, 2025, tributes were paid across India to Maharani Ahilyabai Holkar, who was revered as a queen of the Maratha Malwa kingdom and remembered for her legacy of good governance focused on public welfare, education, and socio-cultural development.

+According to many scholars, her important legacy includes the cultural philanthropy, notably the building of Hindu temples, dharamshalas, wells, and ghats across India, including the Kashi Vishwanath Temple and temples in Dwarka, Somnath, and Rameswaram.
+She is also remembered for her commitment to socio-cultural and economic development, especially the encouragment of women education and their participation in the social and religious life of the local community.
+She supported and encouraged women weavers to make Maheshwari saris.

+Quotes by famous people

 "The reign of Ahilyabai, of Indore in central India, lasted for thirty years.
 This has become almost legendary as a period during which perfect order and good government prevailed and the people prospered.
 She was a very able ruler and organizer, highly respected during her lifetime, and considered as a saint by a grateful people after her death."